Security & Encryption · Yogi's VPS

 Step 1: Make sure your domain is pointed correctly

 SSL will only install if your domain is fully connected to your hosting account.
-This means DNS must already be updated.

 - A record or nameservers must point to your Yogi’s VPS server.